 The new year is always the perfect time for looking ahead and thinking about what is possible in the year ahead of you.

 However, only about 8% of people actually achieve their resolutions each year.
-And, only 75% of those who set goals follow through with them after the first week of the year.
+And, only 75% of those who are setting goals will follow through with them after the first week of the year.

-It’s crazy that 25% of people stopped working towards their goals after just the first week!
+It’s crazy that 25% of people will stop working towards their goals after just the first week!

-So today, I’m going to help you find ways stick to your 2023 goals and become successful with them in the new year.
-Let’s make your 2023 goal list a reality!
+So today, I’m going to help you learn how to reach your goals and become successful with them in the new year.
+Let’s make your New Year’s resolutions and goals a reality!